Kaewin/phase1_project_group2/README.md

 We were hired by a company that is looking to expand into the aircraft industry, with an interest in private and commercial enterprises.

-# Key Business Problem and Question
+# Key Business Problem

+We determined there are three main business endeavours for aircrafts:
+* Passenger transportation
+* Cargo transportation
+* Private enterprises

-The end goal of our data analysis, is to answer the question of which aircraft is going to be the lowest risk for the company's endeavour's, as well as provide three concrete business recommendations explaining which aircraft the company should invest in.
+The end goal of our data analysis is to provide the business with an aircraft recommendation that has the lowest risk for each of these endeavours.

 # Data Analysis And Understanding